mdgriffith/elm-style-animation/README.md

 We also need to prepare a function that will perform an animation update on a specific widget in the list.

-To do this, we're going to use `UI.forwardTo`.
-Essentially, `UI.forwardTo` will take a list of things and an index, and apply an update to the thing at that index.
+To do this, we're going to use `UI.forwardToIndex`, which takes a list of things and an index, and applies an update to the thing at that index.
 In order to do this, it needs a `getter` and a `setter` function to get and set the style of the widget.
+It also needs a way to prepare an update using `Animate`.

 ```elm